The Shops at Sunvet: History

 In May 2023, the Holbrook Chamber of Commerce's president, Rick Ammirati, confirmed the redevelopment plans and told reporters construction would commence later that same year.
 The revitalization project plans to transform the mall an open-air, 168,000 square-foot (15,600 m^{2)} shopping center; the transformation and redevelopment of the Sun Vet Mall will be executed through a joint venture between Blumenfeld Development Group and Regency Centers, with construction being done through NYM Group.
 In December, new renders were released with plans to repurpose the left side of the mall.

 As of October 16, 2024, 60% of the shopping center has been leased, with the majority of stores opening in 2025 besides the Whole Foods in 2026.

 On January 12, 2025, it was reported that Shake Shack, Crumbl, and J.Crew were leasing space at the shopping center.
 On February 10, the Starbucks store was opened with a "double-sided drive-thru" concept that allows for mobile and traditional orders simultaneously.
 One day later, the glasses store Warby Parker was announced as having a lease.
-On April 2, the Citi Bank previously located in the mall was re-opened after the relocation was finalized.
+On April 2, the Citibank previously located in the mall was re-opened after the relocation was finalized.

+On September 19, 2025, the Wells Fargo branch opened to the public.

 In August 2025, it was reported by Newsday the full redevelopment costed $93 million and around 70% of the spaces are leased by tenants including Tony's Tacos, California Closets, Strong Pilates, and Club Champion.
+By that point, Starbucks, Aspen Dental, and Citibank were open to the public, with the Crumbl expected to open soon.

 On November 1, 2025, a dumpster fire caused by construction debris behind the Whole Foods was successfully put out by the Holbrook Fire Department.
+Also in November, the Hand & Stone Massage and Facial Spa would open with 25 employees and 550 members.

+On February 4, 2026, Whole Foods was scheduled to open on March 5 of that year.

+On April 7, 2026, the Shake Shack was announced to be opening on April 15, with each burger purchase on that day contributing to a $1 donation to "Serve All NY".

+In mid-August, the Crumbl location opened.
+On August 24, 2026, it was reported that a Ross Dress for Less store would be occupying space next to the Whole Foods.
+In early September, the MÓGŪ location opened.